 Unfortunately, eBay is known for scams.
-(Well, so is Craigslist and other online venues, so eBay isn't alone in this.)
 The best defense against a scam on eBay is a good offense.
 Make sure to take steps to protect yourself so that you are not a victim of a scam.

 Updated by Suzanne Wells